Onurkekec0/Stock-automation/README.md

 INSTALLATION STAGES
-First, put the file named Store.txt on the c disk. then attack the databases, then install the MagazaV1.msi
+First, put the file named Mağaza.txt on the c disk. then attack the databases, then install the MagazaV1.msi